joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Three possible outcomes:

 1. Character A gains initiative, subduing character B; character A takes no damage.
-(Despite the success roll of player B for character B, the success becomes a failure.)
+(Despite the success roll for character B, the success becomes a failure.)
 2. Character A loses initiative, both actions proceed; character A takes 3 points and character B is subdued.
 3. Characters tie initiative, see 2.

-This allows for two characters to effectively knock each other out; or a complication where both characters become subdued.
+This allows for two characters to effectively subdue each other.

 ### Tool decay and destruction addition